simula/model-zoo/content/docs/usage.md

 | Can run any software without installation &nbsp;| Files/downloads are large (GBs) |
 | High reproducibility | Somewhat high learning rate |
 | High portability | |

+We haven't yet started adding containers, but it will be ready soon :)